 Our Compensation Committee has the authority, in its sole discretion, to retain and terminate compensation consultants, outside legal counsel and other advisors as it deems necessary to fulfill its duties and responsibilities under its charter.
-Since 2021, the Compensation Committee has engaged PricewaterhouseCoopers ("PwC") as its independent compensation consultant to support our executive and Board compensation offerings.
+For 2023, the Compensation Committee engaged PwC as its independent compensation consultant to support our executive and Board compensation offerings.
 PwC typically provides the Compensation Committee with advice and guidance on the following topic areas (although some of these areas may not always be provided annually):